Death Be Not Proud (book): Reception

-The vignette, “Death Be Not Proud,” the profits from which went to children's cancer research, was probably Mr. Gunther's most vividly memorable work.
+The vignette, “Death Be Not Proud,” the profits from which went to children's cancer research, was probably Mr. Gunther's most vividly memorable work."To read it is to grasp the meaning of man's power to defy Death's hurt, to be filled with confidence and emptied of despair.
+It will bring fresh spirit to the weary, new confidence and light to those who walk in shadow." — Walter Duranthy, in the New York Herald Tribune.

 Adaptations

 The story was made into a television movie in 1975, starring Robby Benson as Johnny Gunther, and Arthur Hill as his father.